guapbeast/flask_portfolio/TPT2action.md

 I think that when the technology was being designed, perspectives and ideas of all people weren't taken into account, leading to inherent bias in the technology.

-Is this harmful?
-Was it intended to be harmful or exclude?
+_3. Is this harmful?
+Was it intended to be harmful or exclude?_

+Yes, it is harmful, because individuals don't get full access to the technology that they paid for based on their physical attributes.
+I don't think that the technology was meant to be harmful or exclude people, and rather, was unintentional.

-Should it be corrected?
+_ 4.
+Should it be corrected?_

+Yes, the error should be corrected to ensure an equally good experience for all customers of the product.

-What would you or should you do to produce a better outcome?
+_5. What would you or should you do to produce a better outcome?_

+In order to produce a better outcome, measures need to be taken to include all people in the functionality of a technological development.
+This can be done through having a diverse array of people in the development of a technology, which would result in the diverse perspectives and ideas of all individuals involved to ensure a better representation of an equal experience.